datarisk-io/mlops_codex/docs/source/training_guide.rst

 Training your model
 ===================

-Training your model in Neomaril helps by logging everything in a model registry, while also saving time by running experiments in parallel.
+Training your model in MLOps helps by logging everything in a model registry, while also saving time by running experiments in parallel.

-Also, the training module is connected to the deploying and monitoring module, so using the training in Neomaril saves time in the next steps.
+Also, the training module is connected to the deploying and monitoring module, so using the training in MLOps saves time in the next steps.

 Training types